webonyx/graphql-php/docs/type-system/object-types.md

     'fieldName' => ['type' => $fieldName]
 ]
 ```
-which is in turn equivalent of full form:
+which is in turn equivalent of the full form:
 ```php
 'fields' => [
     ['name' => 'id', 'type' => Type::id()],